tychosoft/tychoext/FEATURES.md

 C++ version (task\_queue) found in ModernCLI.
 ConcurrentQueue has been replaced with Deque, and other behaviors are more consistent with ModernCLI.

+## templates.cs

+Just some simple templates for C# features that seem missing or incomplete.

 ## timers.cs

 This is a "cron-like" lambda dispatch service for calling timed or periodic